paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

   supported.
 For this reason, it is even more prudent to keep the logic separate to facilitate the eventual transition.

-- Do nothing.

 ## Unresolved Questions and Bikeshedding

-- Should the buildpack support building Yarn Berry applications which use `node_modules` as well as Plug 'n' Play?
+- ~~Should the buildpack support building Yarn Berry applications which use `node_modules` as well as Plug 'n' Play?~~ Yes.
+It seems that some users have foregone Plug 'n' Play and are using Yarn Berry with the node_modules linker.

-- Yarn Berry supports setting a global cache.
-Should we hold off on supporting this workflow until it is requested?
+- ~~Yarn Berry supports setting a global cache.
+Should we hold off on supporting this workflow until it is requested?~~ Yes.
+This feature is valuable for the monorepo use-case but is not critical for the initial implementation and can be added once there is demand.